ericmasiello/apis-workshop/slides.md

 3. How do they communicate?

 Note:
-* This communication all happens over HTTP using the different methods GET, PUT, POST, DELETE, PATCH
+* This communication all happens over HTTP using the different verbs GET, PUT, POST, DELETE, PATCH

 --